Investment In Retail Trade Enterprises & Management Business License in Dubai

 The Dubai South Business Hub Free Zone operates under the Dubai South authority, which oversees the licensing and registration process for businesses operating within the zone.
 The registration process is structured and straightforward, with a clear sequence of steps from initial application through to operational status.

-The typical setup process involves selecting the business activity, submitting the application to the free zone authority, completing document verification, receiving the licence, and then proceeding to open a corporate bank account.
+The typical setup process involves selecting the business activity, submitting the application to the free zone authority, completing document verification, receiving the license, and then proceeding to open a corporate bank account.
 The estimated timeline from application submission to operational readiness is generally four to eight weeks, depending on document completeness and bank onboarding timelines.

-Indicative costs include the licence fee, registration charges, and visa allocation packages.
-Licence fees at Dubai South Business Hub Free Zone typically start from approximately AED 12,000 to AED 15,000 per year, with registration and administrative charges adding to the overall setup cost.
+Indicative costs include the license fee, registration charges, and visa allocation packages.
+License fees at Dubai South Business Hub Free Zone typically start from approximately AED 12,000 to AED 15,000 per year, with registration and administrative charges adding to the overall setup cost.
 Visa packages vary depending on the number of employment visas required, with entry-level packages generally covering one to three visas.
 It is advisable to request a tailored cost breakdown from a business setup specialist, as pricing can vary based on chosen office configuration and visa requirements.

 Facility options within the free zone include flexi-desk arrangements, shared workspaces, and dedicated office units.
-A flexi-desk is typically sufficient for licence validity purposes, making this an accessible option for lean investment structures that do not require a large physical footprint.
+A flexi-desk is typically sufficient for license validity purposes, making this an accessible option for lean investment structures that do not require a large physical footprint.

 Licensing, Compliance, and Regulatory Requirements

-The documentation required to establish this licence includes passport copies for all shareholders and directors, a business plan, proof of residential address, shareholder details, and a No Objection Certificate where an applicant is currently employed or holds residency under another entity.
+The documentation required to establish this license includes passport copies for all shareholders and directors, a business plan, proof of residential address, shareholder details, and a No Objection Certificate where an applicant is currently employed or holds residency under another entity.

 One of the most significant advantages of operating within a UAE free zone is the entitlement to 100 per cent foreign ownership.
 There is no requirement for a local sponsor or Emirati partner, which removes a structural barrier that historically applied to mainland UAE company formation.